 Answer #3 – It’s the whole truth but it’s useless for executives.

-Answer #4 – It’s very ingratiating but a project deathtrap.
+Answer #4 – It’s very ingratiating to executives but it’s a project deathtrap.

 Which choice do most project managers make?
 Choice #2.
 It deals with the reality of the situation.
 Executives are under the gun to make cost/benefit and priority decisions about projects.
 There are also strategic realities that force certain completion dates on everyone.

-- Initiating: Project level analogous estimates based on similar projects.
+Project Initiating: Use project-level order-of-magnitude estimates that are based on similar projects.

-Let’s look at a four stage estimating process that we might use on a very simple project.
-An executive invites you into the conference room and says, “All these weekly reports from the branches come in with different data in different formats and I want you to develop a consistent template, pronto.
+Let’s look at a four-stage estimating process that you might use on a very simple project.
+An executive invites you into the conference room and says, “All these weekly reports from the branches come in with different data in different formats.
+I want you to develop a consistent template.
+Pronto.
 This is a high priority for me and you’ll get everyone’s cooperation.
-Listen, I have to run to a meeting right now but come back at 3:00.
+I have to run to a meeting now but come back at 3:00.
 I want to know when you and your team can get it done.”

-So the PM thinks through prior experiences with similar projects and accesses the archives for similar project estimates.
-At 3:00 the project manager is ready and says, “During the project I will give you 4 different estimates.
-The accuracy will get better and better as we know more and more.
-The best I can do now is give you a project-level, order of magnitude estimate based on prior experience.
-I’m 60% confident we can have that done in 18 to 35 working days.”
+You think through your experience with similar projects and access the archives for estimates from those projects.
+At 3:00 you’re ready and tell the executive, “During the project I will give you 4 different estimates.
+The accuracy will improve as I know more about the project.
+The best I can do now is give you a project-level, order-of-magnitude estimate based on prior experience.
+I’m 60% confident we can have it done in 18 to 35 working days.”

-The executive gives the PM a poisonous look and says, “Okay, come back when you can give me a better estimate.”
+The executive gives you a poisonous look and says, “Okay, come back when you can give me a better estimate.”

 The executive frowns and replies, “I was planning to delegate that.”

-The executive nods glumly, “OK lets get to it tomorrow at 8:00 am.”
+The executive nods glumly, “OK let’s get together tomorrow at 8:00 AM.”

-After the following day’s 8:00 o’clock session, the executive frowns at the PM and asks, “Now, how long will the project take?”
+After the following day’s morning session, the executive frowns at you and asks, “Now, how long will the project take?”

-The PM looks over the notes on a yellow pad and says, “At this point, I can give you a better project-level estimate.
-We’re still working top-down based on similar projects, but I can give you a somewhat tighter estimate and also apply some ratios to that so I can give you project estimates on each phase.
+You look over your notes and say, “At this point, I can give you a better project-level estimate.
+We’re still working from the top down based on similar projects.
+But I can give you a somewhat tighter estimate.
+I’ll apply some ratios to that and give you project estimates for each phase.
 I’m 75% confident we can finish in 23-30 working days.
-Using my experience and the ratios between phases on previous projects, I can also say that I’m 75% confident on the following phase estimates:
+Using my experience and the ratios between phases on previous projects, I can also say that I’m 75% confident of the following phase estimates:

-- Development test – Test group can complete the template < 60 minutes: 5-8 days
+Development test: test group can complete the template in < 60 minutes: 5-8 days

-- Training- User can complete template in 45 minutes: 4-5 days
+Training: Users can complete the template in 45 minutes: 4-5 days

-The executive scowls again and asks, “When will I get better numbers?”
+The executive frowns again and asks, “When will I get better numbers?”

-The PM answers, “As soon as I detail the work estimates and get commitments on the people here at headquarters and in all the branches.
-Then, I can give you a bottom-up estimate, which will be more precise than the top-down estimates we’ve been using.
-Bottom-up is more accurate because I’ll be using estimates from the people who will be doing the work and aggregating them into the overall numbers.”
+You answer, “As soon as I detail the work estimates and get commitments on the people here at headquarters and in all the branches.
+Then, I can give you a bottom-up estimate, which will be more precise than the top-down estimates I’ve been using.
+Bottom-up is more accurate because I’ll be using estimates from the people who will be doing the work.
+Then I’ll aggregate them into the overall numbers.”

-A few days later, the PM returns to the executive’s office and says, “Here’s the bottom-up estimate I mentioned.
-With the work breakdown structure done and the resource commitments I’ve noted, I’m 60% certain we can finish within 24-28 working days.”
+A few days later, you return to the executive’s office and say, “Here is the bottom-up estimate I mentioned.
+With the work breakdown structure completed and the resource commitments I’ve noted, I’m 60% certain we can finish within 24-28 working days.”